-Online video shows Hong Kong police shooting protester
+Hong Kong police shoot protester as activists block streets

 HONG KONG (AP) — Police in Hong Kong shot a protester as demonstrators blocked subway lines and roads during the Monday morning commute.

+Online video showed a police officer collaring one protester and then shooting another who approaches.
+The officer fired again as a third protester approached.
 Police said that only one protester was hit and is undergoing surgery.

+The video was posted on Facebook by Cupid Producer, an outlet that started last year and appears to post mostly live videos related to local news.

-The shooting occurred in a crosswalk at a large intersection strewn with debris that had backed-up traffic.
+The shooting occurred in a crosswalk at a large intersection strewn with debris that had backed-up traffic in Sai Wan Ho, a neighborhood on the eastern part of Hong Kong Island.

 Protesters blocked intersections around the city.
 Public broadcaster RTHK said that a fire was set inside a train at Kwai Fong station and service suspended at several stations.